-Because it precipitates at low pH and would eventually clog a conventional recycling system, Puretech Env. developed a solution for the selective removal of tin.
-The core process of the implemented solution is a recycling system based on macroporous ion exchange resin operating at 10m3/h.
-The resulting effluent is treated in a batch reactor which offers supreme control over the discharge as each batch is analysed before release is authorised.
+Because it precipitates at a low pH and would eventually clog a conventional recycling system, Puretech Env. developed a solution for the selective removal of tin.
+The core process of the implemented solution is a water recycling system based on macroporous ion exchange resin operating at 10m3/h.

 Coupled with a re-arrangement of the rinse structures and an adequate stream segregation, Harwin is now discharging only 10m3 per week as opposed to 10m3 per hour and has enjoyed a 100% compliance with the new trade effluent agreement.